pupil-labs/pupil-docs/neon/data-collection/gaze-mode/index.md

 and is recommended for most users.

 Some specialist applications, like ophthalmic testing, require gaze data to be generated from just one eye.
-This can be achieved by switching to `Monocular` gaze mode. `Monocular Left` generates gaze data using only images of the left eye, while `Monocular Right` uses only images of the right eye.
+This can be achieved by switching to a `Monocular` gaze mode. `Monocular Left` generates gaze data using only images of the left eye, while `Monocular Right` uses only images of the right eye.

 ## Changing Gaze Modes